Type 83 destroyer: Background

-The Royal Navy currently operates six Type 45 destroyers, also known as the Daring class, the first of which entered service in 2009 and are planned to leave service by 2038.
+In 2026, the Royal Navy had six s, also known as the Daring class, the first of which entered service in 2009.
+They were planned to leave service by 2038.
 They are used principally for anti-air warfare (AAW) and are equipped with the Sea Viper air defence system.
 Sea Viper comprises the SAMPSON multi-function AESA radar and a 48-cell Sylver Vertical Launching System (VLS) for the ship's primary anti-air armament, the short range Aster 15 (to be replaced by Sea Ceptor with the addition of 24 vertical launch cells) and long range Aster 30 missiles.
 Outside their primary AAW role, the Type 45s have flag-facilities to lead a task-force and are also periodically deployed to carry out counter-piracy, counter-drug trafficking, maritime security and humanitarian assistance/disaster relief missions.

 In 2023 General Nick Carter, the former head of the British Armed Forces, described the Type 45 destroyers as the UK's only credible means of protection against large scale cruise missile attacks as well as ballistic missile and hypersonic missile threats, contextualised with the usage of Russian missile strikes during the Russo-Ukrainian War following the 2022 Invasion.
-This is because the Type 45s are the only asset in UK service to have both wide-area air-defence capability beyond 100 km (62.1 mi) via the Aster 30 missile and ballistic missile defence capability with the forthcoming Aster 30 Block 1 variant (following completion of upgrades to the Type 45s).
-By comparison, the Royal Navy's current Type 23 frigates as well as the forthcoming Type 26 and Type 31 frigates alongside the Sky Sabre air defence system in British Army service are, at least initially, only [to be] equipped with the >25 km (15.5 mi) point and local-area defence 'Sea Ceptor / Land Ceptor' variant of the CAMM family respectively.
+This is because the Type 45s are the only asset in UK service to have both wide-area air-defence capability beyond 100 km via the Aster 30 missile and ballistic missile defence capability with the forthcoming Aster 30 Block 1 variant (following completion of upgrades to the Type 45s).
+By comparison, the Royal Navy's Type 23 frigates as well as the forthcoming Type 26 and Type 31 frigates alongside the Sky Sabre air defence system in British Army service are, at least initially, only [to be] equipped with the >25 km point and local-area defence 'Sea Ceptor / Land Ceptor' variant of the CAMM family respectively.

 The first public mention of a new anti-air warfare fleet escort for the Royal Navy was in the British Ministry of Defence's (MoD) command paper, Defence in a Competitive Age, published in March 2021.
 It was mentioned again the same year in the context of the government's National Shipbuilding Strategy and associated comments regarding planned investments in future naval platforms.
 According to The National Interest, if previous Royal Navy conventions are adhered to, the "8X" designation suggests the ship will be a large, multi-role fleet escort, akin to the sole Type 82 destroyer, (in commission from 1973 to 1991).
 The latter was a large, multi-role destroyer with dimensions approaching those of a World War II light cruiser, designed and built to escort the Royal Navy's aborted CVA-01 class of fleet aircraft carrier.
 She was equipped with flag facilities for this purpose as well as a comprehensive suite of state-of-the-art anti-air, anti-submarine and anti-surface weapons and sensors.